A. C. M. Lafir: Representing Sri Lanka

 He made his first-class debut in the annual Gopalan Trophy match against Madras in Madras in 1955–56.
-Opening the batting, he scored the only century in the match, 107, in a match that Ceylon won by an innings.
+Opening the batting, he scored the only century in the match, 107, as Ceylon won by an innings.
 He was the first schoolboy from St. Anthony's College to play for Ceylon.

 In 1960 the Pakistan Eaglets visited Colombo and played a three-day match against the CCA led by C. I. Gunasekera which included Lafir and in the following year he played against India and scored 55.
 He also toured Malaya and Singapore in 1957.

 In 1961 the first consignment of Norm O'Neill cricket bats "Hydromatic Driver" was manufactured in Australia and imported by Dr. Subash Chawla's Sports firm Chands Ltd. At a special function to launch these new bats, an award to the first batsman to score 500 runs was made to A. C. M. Lafir by the Australian Trade Commissioner in Sri Lanka Desmond McSweeney.

 In 1960-61 Lafir was the only player on either side to make a century in the Gopalan Trophy match, which the Ceylon Cricket Association won.
 In his last first-class match in 1961-62 he top-scored for Ceylon with 84 against the MCC led by Ted Dexter.